prashantpalikhe/nuxt-ssr-lit/README.md

 ## 🚀 Usage

-_Note: This module is for Nuxt3.
-Support for Nuxt2 is in progress._
+_Note: This module is for Nuxt3._ The [work on Nuxt2 support](https://github.com/prashantpalikhe/nuxt-ssr-lit/issues/9) is in progress.
+We are looking for assistance in finishing up the module.

 ### Installation